What Kind Of Lutherans Are We

 4 million strong

-There are about 4 million ELCA Lutherans in the United States.
-We're organized as 65 synods each covering a different geographical region of the U.S. The Missouri Synod and the Wisconsin Synod are not synods in the ELCA.
-They’re different kinds of Lutherans altogether.
+There are about 4 million of us in the United States.
+We’re organized as 65 “synods” each covering a different geographical region of the U.S. The Missouri Synod and the Wisconsin Synod are not “synods” in the ELCA.
+They’re a different kind of Lutheran altogether.
 Our synod is the East Central Synod of Wisconsin.
 It includes about 120 congregations in northeastern Wisconsin.
 Our synod, like all the synods, is led by a bishop.
 ELCA pastors are elected as bishops.
-Our bishop is Rev. Gerald Mansholt.
-Our synod resource center also has an awesome library of resources of all kinds about all kinds of things Lutheran and otherwise!
-If you’d like to find out more about what kind of Lutherans, members of the ELCA are, there is more information on the E.L.C.A. website Or see our What It Means To Be A Lutheran page.
+Our bishop is Rev. Jim Justman.
+Here’s our synod website: ecsw.org.
+If you’d like to find out more about what kind of Lutheran members of the ELCA are, check this link out: elca.org/What-We-Believe.
+Or see our What it means to be a Lutheran page.